soopsman/bl2_loot_tracker/Readme.md

 This app looks for updates to tracker files from the [Loot Randomizer](https://github.com/mopioid/Borderlands-Loot-Randomizer) mod by Mopioid.

-When a tracker file is changed, a github gist is created for it and kept up to date.
+When the app is started a github gist is created for each seed and kept up to date if the tracker file changes.

 ### Prerequisites